Babeldaob

-Babeldaob (also Babelthuap) is the largest island in the island nation of the Republic of Palau.
+Babeldaob (also Babelthuap) is the largest island in the island nation of Palau.
 It is in the western Caroline Islands, and the second largest island (after Guam) in the Micronesia region of Oceania.
 Palau's capital, Ngerulmud, is located on Babeldaob, in Melekeok State.

 Babeldaob is one of the most underdeveloped populated islands in the Pacific Ocean.
 The area of Babeldaob, 331 km2, makes up over 70% of the land area of the entire Republic of Palau.
 It has about 30% of the country's population, with about 6,000 people living on it.

 Geography

 Babeldaob is located northeast of Koror Island, and its northern portion contains the site of the new national capital, Ngerulmud.
-The southern end of the island is in Airai State, Palau's second-most populous state.
+The southern end of the island is in Airai, Palau's second-most populous state.
 The Airai Airport on the island is the nation's principal airport.

 The Koror-Babeldaob Bridge links Babeldaob Island at Airai to Koror Island.

 Unlike most of the islands of Palau, Babeldaob is mountainous.
 It contains Palau's highest point, the 242 m-tall Mount Ngerchelchuus.
 Babeldaob's eastern coast has many sandy beaches, in particular north from Melekeok to Ngaraard, and the island's western coast has a shoreline with many mangrove forests.

 Of the 16 states of Palau, Babeldaob encompasses 10, which are: